-While the concept of the book is revolting facts, and it certainly delivers on this front, it is also crammed with other tidbits of interesting information about these creatures from across the planet, many of which will be previously unknown to the reader: the kamikaze horsehair worm, riboeira flatworm and assassin bugs to name but a few.
+While the concept of the book is revolting facts, and it certainly delivers on this front, it is also crammed with other titbits of interesting information about these creatures from across the planet, many of which will be previously unknown to the reader: the kamikaze horsehair worm, riboeira flatworm and assassin bugs to name but a few.

 Each animal is illustrated in watercolour with comical eyes that manage to convey a gamut of attitudes and character adding subtle humour.
 Amusing speech bubbles further serve to caricature the creatures which will appeal to children with a sense of humour.

 Double page spreads group animals according to a common gross connection ranging from Ugly (Animals that look gross) to Thirsty (Animals that drink blood) and Wacky (Animals that are strange and gross).
 The information is presented in a variety of formats with the inclusion of diagrams and fact boxes making it appeal to children who do not like to be overwhelmed by a block of text.
 Finally, no factbook is complete without a quiz and readers will find two at the back.